 Use a Menstrual Cup

 Holistic health is all about working with the body's natural design, and menses is naturally supposed to flow downward.
 When its flow is impeded, say by a tampon, stagnation and discomfort can result.
 Using a pad would be better in this regard, but pads may contain the same toxic chemicals as tampons.
 Menstrual cups, on the other hand, are free from these chemicals and are reusable, making them better for the environment as well.
 Menstrual cups are not difficult to use once you get accustomed to them - most come with instructions that explain how to insert the cup so it's snug around the cervix - and many brands have a variety of sizes based on age, volume of menses, and other factors.
-There are quite a few companies that sell cups now, and these are a few that we like:
+There are quite a few companies that sell cups now, but we like Lunette and OrganiCup.

 Limit Cold Foods